oalekseev/SchemaRepo/README.md

 # SchemaRepo
-Telegram Bot written in Java.
+Telegram Bot written in Java. Сreated in August 2022

 This is a bot guide to service manuals and equipment diagrams.
 It provides search and navigation capabilities and files downloading.